 Header image: Stormy weather with a big wave and dark rock in the stormy sea, blue and white toned.

 Bold Blind Beauty’s fashion icon, Abby is looking pretty chic in a teal tank top paired with gray joggers.
 She is posed kneeling next to her retired guide dog, Alexis, a beautiful Yellow Lab.
 As in all of her photos, Abby is sporting her signature explosive hairstyle.

 The following article, originally published on the Meet Abby Page is a work of fiction and is being republished to reintroduce her to our readers.
 As Abby’s role expands here on Bold Blind Beauty we felt now is as good a time as any for a reintroduction.

-Going forward, 4 of our main series (Men In Motion, Women On The Move, B3 Magazine (formerly Blind Beauty), and Cane EnAbled) will be published monthly on Mondays).
-For example, Men In Motion will be published on the 1st Monday of each month, Women On The Move the 2nd Monday, B3 Magazine the 3rd Monday, and finally Cane EnAbled will be published on the 4th Monday.
+Going forward, Beyond Sight Magazine will our 4 main series (Men In Motion, Women On The Move, Monthly Beauties (formerly Blind Beauty), and Cane EnAbled will be published monthly on Mondays).
+For example, Men In Motion will be published on the 1st Monday of each month, Women On The Move the 2nd Monday, Monthly Beauties the 3rd Monday, and finally Cane EnAbled will be published on the 4th Monday.
 The balance of our content will be a mix of reviews, Q&As, and more.

 Abby Fashion Icon Extraordinaire

 “Blindness is not always obvious.
 For us to transcend barriers we must change the way we perceive one another. ”